Last updated:

 - Infants and children < 6 weeks of age and older (considering possible risks vs potential benefits)

-- Reduces incidence of hearing loss
+- Reduces the incidence of hearing loss

 - Preventative Treatment